Mauser Rifle Bolt Disassembly (Cock on Open Type)

 How do you remove a Mauser rifle bolt?

-First, ensure the rifle is empty.
-Close the bolt, engage the safety (tab up), pull the bolt rearward, pull out the bolt stop, and then remove the bolt from the rifle.
+Ensure the rifle is empty, close the bolt, engage the safety (tab up), pull the bolt rearward, pull out the bolt stop, and then remove the bolt from the rifle.

-Common causes include excessive headspace, cosmoline or gunk buildup that slows the firing pin, or weakened firing pin springs, which are common in rifles over 70 years old.
+Common causes include excessive headspace, cosmoline or gunk buildup hindering the firing pin, or a weakened firing pin spring, which is frequent in older firearms.

-Place the firing pin tip into the stock's disassembly disc.
-Pull down the bolt shroud to compress the spring, rotate the cocking piece a quarter turn to remove it, then slowly decompress the shroud.
+The firing pin tip is placed into the stock's disassembly disc.
+The bolt shroud is then pulled down to compress the spring, allowing the cocking piece to be rotated and removed.

 More Gunsmithing & DIY Videos You Might Like